dingmaotu/mql4-lib/README.md

 ### Collections

-In advanced MQL4 programs, you have to use more sophisticated collection types for your order management.
+In advanced MQL programs, you have to use more sophisticated collection types for your order management.

 It is planned to add common collection types to the lib, including lists, hash